Murrenbach Falls (Mürrenbachfälle)

 Murrenbach Falls

-But the more we looked at Murrenbach Falls, the more we realized that it was every bit as legit as their more famous counterparts.
+But the more we looked at Murrenbach Falls, the more we realized that it was every bit as legit as its more famous counterparts.

-Perhaps it didn’t quite get the notoriety that its neighbors got because it sat fairly far back in Lauterbrunnen Valley so wasn’t as likely to be noticed by as many people.
+Perhaps it didn’t quite get the notoriety that its neighbors got because it tended not to be noticed by those who didn’t venture further into the valley beyond the town of Lauterbrunnen.

-In any case, we were able to view this waterfall from a variety of positions.
+In any case, we were able to view this waterfall from a variety of positions whether it’s within the valley, or on the cable car up to Murren or down from Gimmelwald.

-However, we couldn’t get as close to it as Staubbach Falls or Trummelbach Falls so we didn’t quite get that intimate feeling that its more famous counterparts provided.
+Although, the existing trails and lookouts didn’t allow us to get as close to Murrenbach Falls as say Staubbach Falls or Trummelbach Falls so we didn’t quite get that intimate feeling that its more famous counterparts provided.

 Bernese_Oberland_617_06092010 - Context of Murrenbach Falls backed by beautiful snow-crusted Swiss Alps mountains surrounding Lauterbrunnen Valley